The Tennessee's Original Organ

 Mr. Larsen had this to say about the Tennessee's Wurlitzer: "I am so excited about the newly restored Wurlitzer organ in the Tennessee Theatre, and I consider it to be among the handful of the very finest 'in-theatre' installations in the country.
 The unsurpassed craftsmanship of Ken Crome and his expert team of artisans, the perfect match of the auditorium's acoustics to the organ sound, and the commitment to 100% quality by everyone at the Theatre have all combined to produce this 'new-old' pipe organ that is absolutely sublime.
 I hope to be a part of the Tennessee Theatre for many years."

 Experience the magic of the Mighty Wurlitzer prior to each Summer Movie Magic presentation and at our free monthly organ concert, the James A. Dick Mighty Musical Monday Series, featuring the organ and talent from the Knoxville area.
-To be considered as a guest artist at a Mighty Musical Monday performance, please complete the form linked here.
+Fill out the Mighty Musical Monday Guest Performer Interest form to be considered as a guest artist.

 This project is being supported, in part, by federal award number SLFRP5534 awarded to the State of Tennessee by the U.S. Department of the Treasury as well as generous support from the following entities: